Shazwazza/Articulate/DEVELOP.md

 `version.json` defines the Articulate 6.1 version through NBGV.
 `build/v18-version.txt` defines the Articulate 7 base version.
-Build scripts append NBGV development metadata when present, so `6.1.0-gabcdef` and a v18 base of `7.0.0-rc.1` produce `7.0.0-rc.1.gabcdef`.
+Build scripts append NBGV development metadata when present: a v18 base of `7.0.0-rc.1` produces `7.0.0-rc.1.gabcdef` once development metadata is present.
 Change the text file to advance the v18 release candidate; callers do not normally pass a version.

 ## Client development